David Ward King: Family and early life

 After their marriage, David and Almena soon moved to Tarlton, Ohio, where David put his store clerking experience to good use by opening a general store.
 Tarlton was on Zane's Trace, which at the time started at the Ohio River across from Wheeling, West Virginia, and passed through Zanesville, Lancaster, the intermittent state capital of Chillicothe and ended at the Ohio River in their previous home town of Portsmouth.
-The store prospered and David starting investing in real estate, which built their wealth substantially over their years in Tarlton.
+The store prospered and David started investing in real estate, which built their wealth substantially over their years in Tarlton.

 All did not go well for David and Almena, however.
 As David often did, he took his wagon "across the mountains" to Baltimore to get supplies for his store—a trip that would take him a month every time he did it.
 While he was away for his trip in the late summer of 1831, he left Almena in Tarlton with their infant children, as he always had until then.
 Tragically, their three young sons, Alexander Caldwell King, born September 5, 1827, James Hamlin King, born July 3, 1829, and John Quigley King, born July 24, 1831, all died of smallpox within weeks of each other on August 27, August 28 and September 20, 1831.
 Almena had to deal with this catastrophe alone.